 With the app, you can visualise the differences in hole size and spacing across a basket, represented by the holes being given different colours.
 When we plug in our photos of the Sworks and Pesado baskets, we can see that the size of the holes is fairly even in each, as you would expect from well-made baskets.

 In Location Variance mode, but (enabled by checking the box marked ‘L-Variance’), you can see a conspicuous difference between the designs.
-The Sworks holes are placed in a Fibonnaci spiral, so that the spacing between holes is extremely similar all the way across the basket.
+The Sworks holes are placed in a Fibonnaci spiral, so that the spacing between holes is very similar all the way across the basket.
 The Pesado holes, on the other hand, are placed in concentric rings.
 The hole spacing in each ring is measurably different, resulting in a riot of colour in the app.
 What effect on this might have extraction quality remains to be determined.

 How to Photograph Your Baskets